Package Leaflet: Information for the User

 Description

-Nota: *Currently only 10-bag boxes are marketed.
+Note: *Currently, only boxes of 10 bags are marketed.

-Patients who initiate treatment with the parenteral formulation may switch to any of the oral presentations when clinically indicated.
+Patients who initiate treatment with the parenteral formulation may switch to any of the oral formulations when clinically indicated.
 In this case, no dose adjustment is required, as the oral bioavailability of linezolid is approximately 100%.

 The recommended dose of linezolid should be administered intravenously (IV) twice a day.